 - Albertson's/Safeway: Grocery, retail. other

 - Home Depot: Hardware, DIY, garden, other

-- Raytheon: World's largest in missile systems production/manufacturing; also a leader in aerospace products and services.
+- Raytheon Missiles, Defense, Intelligence, and Space: World's largest in missile systems production/manufacturing; also, a leader in aerospace products and services.
 Part of NASA Commercial Crew, they are veteran-friendly, hiring Wounded Warriors through Operation Phoenix.

 - Honeywell: Aerospace products and services.
 NASA Commercial Crew.

 Economists (Forbes, U.S. Government) had predicted an increase in some 23,000 new jobs for Phoenix for 2012, but they revised their prediction to more than double that at 47,000+ in May 2012 (Arizona Republic, May 2012).
 In May 2015, job listings for the Phoenix area had increased to 66,000+ openings and by late 2022, to 120,000+ openings.

 Phoenix is an important part of the statistical area labelled Maricopa County or Phoenix-Mesa-Glendale, with an unemployment rate decreasing from 7.5% in July 2012 to 5.4% in October 2015 to 4.9% in October 2022, according to the U.S. Bureau of Labor Statistics.
 Many job openings exist that are yet to be filled.